 - ½ tsp.
 Himalayan salt

-- Peel beets and cut them into wedges
+- Wash and peel beets and cut them into wedges

 - Spread beets out on a medium baking sheet over top aluminum foil

-- Drizzle with coconut oil and salt evenly
+- Coat with coconut oil and salt evenly

 - Roast for 30-40 minutes (flipping them halfway)